- Well-being Projects

-Tools for Well-being in the Classroom (TWC) is a Well-being in Learning Environments initiative that builds on the work that faculty members and other instructors are already doing to support student learning and well-being.
+In partnership with Transforming Inquiry into Learning (TILT) & Teaching and SFU Health Promotion, Tools for Well-being in the Classroom (TWC) is a Well-being in Learning Environments initiative that builds on the work that faculty members and other instructors are already doing to support student learning and well-being.

 Faculty members, instructors, and TAs/TMs are invited to try out quick strategies to support well-being in their own classes, tutorials, and learning environments, and have their students participate in a survey to evaluate its impact.
 An additional goal of this initiative is to expand the network of faculty, instructors, and TAs/TMs interested in exploring strategies that support well-being in learning environments.

-Get access to a toolkit of activities and templates that you can use right away
+Get access to a toolkit of activities and templates that you can use right away.

 Implement the well-being check in

 Do what works best with your class and schedule.
 Try out a well-being activity at any time in the term.

 Be part of a shared assessment process to help us assess the impact these activities have on student well-being.

 Choose to attend optional drop-in chats or other opportunities to connect with participating faculty members, instructors, and TAs.

 Everyone’s well-being has been impacted by the COVID-19 pandemic and incidents on the world stage; each person has and continues to experience this differently.
 The pandemic has exacerbated mental health stressors.
 Youth aged 18-30 have been particularly likely to report increased anxiety and stress in 2020 (Samji et al., 2021).
 Students at post-secondary institutions also reported increased stress as we all navigated the switch from in-person to remote teaching, along with other pandemic-related educational complications (Rashid & Di Genova, 2020).
 Instructors, faculty, and TAs/TMs play an important role in creating conditions that support student well-being, and with that student learning, engagement, and retention.